create-se4ai/website/docs/intro.md

 current Software Engineering (SE) research/training rarely considers the intricacies (both technical and social) of building AI-based software systems.

-Hence, our objective is to fill the major shortage in highly qualified personnel (HQP) that can develop, deploy and service AI-based software systems and equally provide the HQP with a solid background on ethical and social understanding of AI.
-CREATE SE4AI will be delivered by a team of world-renowned experts, working closely with leading international and Canadian industrial partners.
+The SE4AI CREATE is a unique training program that fills the major shortage in highly qualified personnel (HQP) that can develop, deploy and service AI-based software systems and equally provide the HQP with a solid background on ethical and social understanding of AI.
+The SE4AI CREATE will be delivered by a team of world-renowned experts, working closely with leading international and Canadian industrial partners.
-CREATE SE4AI will achieve a number of novel and original training components:
+SE4AI CREATE achieves a number of novel and original training components:

-- A newly developed course on Engineering AI-based Software Systems.
+- A spcialized, newly developed course on Engineering AI-based Software Systems.
-- A newly developed course on Social Aspects for AI-based Software System.
+- A spcialized, newly developed course on Social Aspects for AI-based Software System.
 - Professional Development for AI-based Software System Practitioners modules
-- Industrial embedding where graduate trainees will be offered the opportunity to serve one or more internships with our industrial partners
+- Industrial embedding where trainees will be offered the opportunity to serve one or more internships with our industrial partners
-- Industry webinar and/or on-site seminar.
+- Industry webinar and/or on-site seminars.
-- Carefully selected specialization courses on SE, AI, and social concepts where students will learn about the specific concepts in AI, SE and social aspects.
+- Carefully selected specialization courses on SE, AI, and social concepts.
-- Hands-on leadership and mentorship training where trainees will be coached on how to judge AI-based software systems and related projects and publications.
+- Hands-on leadership and mentorship training where trainees will be coached on how to critically evaluate AI-based software systems, related projects and publications.

-CREATE SE4AI will prepare our next generation of trainees to take on leadership roles such as, team leads, entrepreneurs, policy makers, and professors.
+The SE4AI CREATE will prepare our next generation of trainees to take on leadership roles such as, team leads, entrepreneurs, policy makers, and professors.